Edward Coke: Personal life

 On 13 August 1582 Coke married Bridget, the daughter of John Paston, a Counsellor from Norwich.
 Paston came from a long line of lawyers and judges – his great grandfather, William Paston, was a Justice of the Court of Common Pleas.
 Having grown up nearby, Coke knew the family and asked for Bridget's hand immediately after she turned eighteen.
 At the time he was a thirty-one-year-old barrister with a strong practice, and her father had no qualms about accepting his offer.
 Six months after they married John Paston died, leaving his daughter and son-in-law his entire estate and several of his clients.
 Bridget maintained a diary, which reveals that she mainly ran the household.
 Despite this she was an independent woman, travelling without her husband and acting as a helpmate to Coke.
 Bridget was noted by Woolrych as an "incomparable" woman who had "inestimable value clearly manifested by the eulogies which are lavished on her character".
 The couple settled at the manor of Huntingfield, described by Catherine Drinker Bowen as "enchanting, with a legend for every turret ...
 A splendid gallery ran the length of the house, the Great Hall was built around six massive oaks which supported the roof as they grew".

 The couple had ten children – seven sons and three daughters.
 The sons were Edward, Robert, Arthur, John, Henry, Clement and Thomas.
 Edward died young, Robert became a Knight Bachelor and married Theophila, daughter of Thomas Berkeley, Arthur married Elizabeth, heir of Sir George Walgrave, John married Meriel, daughter of Anthony Wheately, bringing Holkham Hall into the Coke family, Henry married Margaret, daughter of Richard Lovelace, and inherited the manor at Holkham from his brother John (who had seven daughters but no son), Clement married Sarah, heiress of Alexander Redich, and Thomas died as an infant.
 The daughters were Elizabeth, Anne and Bridget.
 Elizabeth died young, Anne married Ralph Sadleir, son and heir of Sir Thomas Sadleir, and Bridget married William Skinner, son and heir of Sir Vincent Skinner.
 Coke's descendants through Henry include the Earls of Leicester, particularly Coke of Norfolk, a landowner, Member of Parliament and agricultural reformer.
-Ironically in view of Coke's legal opposition to James I, a descendant of both Coke and James is Sarah, Duchess of York.
+Ironically in view of Coke's legal opposition to James I, a descendant of both Coke and James is Sarah Ferguson, formerly Duchess of York.